 AI in finance is rarely a single project with a defined end date.
 It's a sequence of capabilities, each built on shared data, shared models, and shared governance, and the order in which you build them shapes the speed and size of the payback.

 Start with a structured inventory of which systems hold which financial records, who owns them, and what quality each delivers.
 Scoring against completeness, timeliness, and accuracy produces a baseline scorecard.
-Lineage mapping shows how records flow from source to report, building the audit trail regulators will eventually ask for.
+Lineage mapping shows how records flow from source to report, building the documentation trail regulators will eventually ask for.

 A simple three-level maturity scale helps frame the next move: